viet34tqc/notebook/display-grid.md

 Fr is fraction unit and 1fr is for 1 part of the remaining available space.
 So to calculate 1fr, we have to get the remaining space first.

-- If there is no static value, like `1fr 2fr 1fr`: the remaining space is full width
+- If there is no static unit, like `1fr 2fr 1fr`: the remaining space is full width
-- If there is static value, like `200px 1f 1fr` or `minmax(200px, 400px) 1fr 1fr`: the remaining space = full width - static value
+- If there is unit other than `fr`, like `200px 1f 1fr` or `minmax(200px, 400px) 1fr 1fr`: the remaining space = full width - static value.
+It means:
+  + Any length units that are not fractions will be allocated first.
+  + The fractions will apply to the remaining space.

 ## `minmax(min, max)`